Sammidysam/sammidysam.github.io/README.md

 License
 =======

 This website is licensed under the MIT License.
 Mess with it as much as you want.
+If using something from the directories `_posts` or `img`, it would be nice to credit me as the original author, but that is not completely necessary.
 To see the license, visit the file [LICENSE](LICENSE).